imsyf/ios-app-dev-tutorials/01-SwiftUI/README.md

 ## Chapter 4: Passing data
  Create a source of truth for your app's data.
 And use bindings to keep data in sync between views.

+## Chapter 5: State management
+ Learn how SwiftUI manages state for reference types.
+Make your app respond to changes dynamically.